Shocking Reports Of Sexual Abuse At Children’s Summer Camps

 As a parent, you certainly want to prevent your child from becoming a victim.
 It is important to educate children about inappropriate conduct, improper physical contact, and how to report sexual assault.
 You should also thoroughly investigate before sending your child to any camp.

 However, if your child suffered from abuse, you do have legal remedies under California law.
 These options are separate from any criminal charges against the abuser and/or camp.
 You can exercise civil remedies by suing in court to recover compensation.
 You may be entitled to:

 - Costs for medical treatment and psychiatric care for your child;

 - Your lost wages, if you missed work to handle the comfort and needs of your child;

 - Emotional distress; and,

 Contact an Oakland Abuse and Neglect Lawyer Right Away

 For more information on your rights and remedies, please contact Venardi Zurada, LLP to schedule a no-cost case evaluation with a member of our team.
-We are happy to meet with you at our offices in Oakland, Walnut Creek, or Redding, CA. After reviewing your circumstances, an abuse and neglect attorney can advise you on next steps.
+We are happy to meet with you at our offices in Oakland, or Walnut Creek, CA. After reviewing your circumstances, an abuse and neglect attorney can advise you on next steps.